-\paragraph{Discussion.} Generally, the performance and accuracy of SwarmSGD are superior to previous decentralized methods (see Figure 1 for an illustration, and Figure 2(b) for a performance breakdown).
-In particular, a closer examination of the average batch times in Figure 2(b) shows that time per node per batch (including communication and computation) is largely \emph{constant} as we increase the number of nodes, which gives our method close-to-ideal scaling behaviour.
-This advantage relative to previous schemes, notably AD-PSGD, comes mainly from the \emph{reduction in communication frequency}: Swarm communicates less often, and therefore incurs lower average communication cost.
+\paragraph{Discussion.} Generally, the performance of SwarmSGD appears to be slighly superior to previous decentralized methods (see Figure 1 for an illustration, and Figure 2(b) for a performance breakdown).
+We investigated this advantage, and found that the per-step communication cost of Swarm, without quantization, is similar to AD-PSGD; however, our algorithm benefits from the \emph{reduction in communication frequency}: nodes communicate at least 2x less often, and therefore incur lower \emph{average} communication cost.
+In particular, a closer examination of the average batch times in Figure 2(b) shows that time per node per batch (including communication and computation) is largely \emph{constant} as we increase the number of nodes, which suggests good scaling behaviour.

 The main disadvantage of Swarm is that, similar to previous decentralized methods, it may need additional data passes in order to fully recover accuracy at high node counts.
 However, we also note that our method did not benefit from the high level of hyperparameter tuning applied to large-batch SGD, e.g.~\cite{goyal2017accurate}.
-We find it interesting that this accuracy issue is less prevalent in the context of large, over-parameterized models, such as the Transformer, where Swarm could be a practically-viable alternative to large-batch SGD within the same number of epochs.
+We find it interesting that this accuracy issue is less prevalent in the context of large, over-parameterized models, such as the Transformer, where Swarm can be a viable alternative to large-batch SGD within the same number of epochs.